 But for those authors who believe that, if at first, you don’t succeed, you try, try, try, try again: these are the authors who I am still very firmly in contact with.
 And believe me, there are many.

 Ok, it’s tough.
 But always remember the one advantage you have as an author nowadays.
-Your book is in alphabetical order in the back of book shop.
-That’s a far better start than in a real book shop.
+Your book is in alphabetical order in the back of the bookshop.
+That’s a far better start than in a real bookshop.
 So all you have to do is keep trying to move it forward.

 Never give up!